fenago/python-networking-sysadmins/scripting/lab_guides/Lab_10.md

-In this section, we are going to learn about downloading[]{#id326648226 .indexterm} files from another machine using `ftplib`.
+In this section, we are going to learn about downloading files from another machine using `ftplib`.
 For that, create a `get_ftp_files.py` script and write the following content in it: